Slashdot is powered by your submissions, so send in your scoop

 Anyone can put anything on a web page.
 Wikipedia is neat, but it's NOT a reputable source.
 Google only shows you what other people put out there.

-Books, encyclopedias, and research papers found in libraries are often very well researched and credited - it takes a lot more time, effort and money to put out printed materials and there's a lot more review, fact pro
+Books, encyclopedias, and research papers found in libraries are often very well researched and credited - it takes a lot more time, effort and money to put out printed materials and there's a lot more review, fact proving, and editing.

 I used to work at a public library in high school, it was amazing how well that system worked.
 If you would walked into our library, between about 10 am and 4 pm, you essentially had the whole staff at your disposal.
-You would ask someone for information about a subject and they would hand you off to t
+You would ask someone for information about a subject and they would hand you off to the expert in that subject area who would then proceed to find a half dozen books on the subject while giving you a rundown of what the thesis of each book was and their opinion on the quality of each.

 • Re:wow..
 (Score:1, Insightful)